sam-paech/auto-antislop/README.md

 ### 📖 FTPO explained

-FTPO (Final-Token Preference Optimisation) is a narrow-scope preference-training step that only touches the single next-token position and avoids training on the preceding context.
+FTPO (Final-Token Preference Optimisation) is a surgical preference optimisation training algorithm that constrains gradient updates to just a rejected/chosen *continuation token*, and avoids training on the preceding context.
 The intent is to push probability mass **away from the first token of a banned phrase (the *rejected* token)** and **toward one or more viable alternatives (the *chosen* tokens)** while leaving the rest of the model distribution largely intact.

 ---

-#### 1. How a training example is created
+#### 1. How a training example is created in the Auto-Antislop pipeline

-1. **Generation runs with banning active.**
+1. **Generation runs with antislop active.**
    In the auto-antislop pipeline, the FTPO dataset is generated in iterations > 0, when antislop is actively banning slop that it surfaced during the first iteration.
 Whenever the sampler encounters a banned n-gram / phrase / regex, it halts and constructs a training example before resuming inference with a non-banned continuation.

 2. **Rejected token.**